-This letter provides the Del Norte County region its Final Regional Housing Need Determination and Regional Housing Need Allocation (RHNA) Plan.
-Pursuant to state housing element law (Government Code section 65584, et seq.), the Department of Housing and Community Development (HCD) is required to provide the determination of the region's existing and projected housing need and a RHNA Plan to countywide regions not represented by council of governments (COGs).
+This letter provides Amador County its Final Regional Housing Need Determination and Regional Housing Need Allocation (RHNA) Plan.
+Pursuant to state housing element law (Gov. Code section 65584, et seq.), the California Department of Housing and Community Development (HCD) is required to provide the determination of Amador County's existing and projected housing need and a RHNA Plan to countywide regions not represented by council of governments (COGs).

-Attachment 1 displays the minimum regional housing need determination of 575 total units among four income categories.
-Attachment 2 explains the methodology applied pursuant to Gov. Code section 65584.01.
+Attachment 1 displays the minimum regional housing need determination of 741 total units among four income categories.
+Attachment 2 explains the methodology applied pursuant to Government Code section 65584.01.
 In determining the region's housing need, HCD considered all the information specified in state housing law (Gov. Code section 65584.01(c)).
-Attachment 3 displays HCD's methodology and RHNA Plan for the region, for the projection period beginning December 31, 2018 and ending September 15, 2030.
+Attachment 3 displays HCD's methodology and RHNA Plan for the region, for the projection period beginning December 31, 2018 and ending September 15, 2029.

-Gov. Code section 65588(f) specifies the RHNA projection period start is December 31 or June 30, whichever date most closely preceded the end date.
+Government Code section 65588(f) specifies the RHNA projection period start is December 31 or June 30, whichever date most closely preceded the end date.
 The RHNA projection period end date is set to align with the planning period end date.
 The planning period end date is eight years following the Housing Element due date, which is 18 months following the Regional Transportation Plan adoption, rounded to the 15th or end of the month.

-Del Norte County local governments are responsible for updating their housing elements for the planning period beginning September 15, 2022 and ending September 15, 2030 to accommodate their share of new housing need for each income category.
-Please note, a jurisdiction authorized to permit residential development may take RHNA credit for new units approved, permitted, and/or built since the start date of the RHNA projection period (December 31, 2018).
+Amador County and its local governments are responsible for updating their housing elements for the planning period beginning September 15, 2021 and ending September 15, 2029 to accommodate their share of new housing need for each income category.